Harvard station: Maintenance facilities

-The BERy constructed a pair of rail yards on a site bordered by Eliot Street, Bennett Street, University Road, Charles River Road, and Boylston Street, to the southwest of Harvard Square.
+The BERy constructed a pair of rail yards on a site to the southwest of Harvard Square, bordered by Eliot Street, Bennett Street, University Road, Charles River Road, and Boylston Street.
 Much of the site was occupied by BERy and West End Street Railway streetcar barns; the area had been used for horsecar facilities since at least 1871.
 The rest of the site, which had once been marshland, was occupied by private buildings.
 The west half of the site was occupied by Bennett Street Yard, a storage and maintenance facility for streetcars.
 It included a 16-track, 375x270 feet carhouse that could hold 92 streetcars, plus an open-air storage yard.
 Bennett opened on March 30, 1911, replacing nearby Boylston Street and Murray Street carhouses.